 THE DESIGN CHALLENGE

-The four Design Phases will take place thru August, 2021, culminating in an exhibition as part of Friendship Park's 50th Anniversary observance.
+Open to design professionals and students internationally, the BUILT THAT PARK!
+Design Challenge consisted of three Design Phases, and took place from February thru August, 2021, culminating in multiple exhibitions as part of Friendship Park's 50th Anniversary observance.

 Innovation, originality, creativity of the design

 Potential of creating identity

 General impression and clarity of the overall concept